JayatriPati/sustainability-project/README.md

 ```
 ## Findings

--**Sustainability Choices** — Australia, Canada, and Russia made sustainable choices for 18 years each between 2000 and 2024, the highest among all countries.
+***Sustainability Choices** — Australia, Canada, and Russia made sustainable choices for 18 years each between 2000 and 2024, the highest among all countries.
 During the COVID-19 lockdown (2020–2022), Canada and India led with 3 sustainable years each.
 On average, 6 countries per year made sustainable choices from 2000 to 2024, while this average rose to 7 during the lockdown period.

--**Sustainability Goals** — China achieved sustainability goals by increasing per capita energy use and decreasing emissions in 9 out of 25 years between 2000 and 2024, the highest among all countries.
+***Sustainability Goals** — China achieved sustainability goals by increasing per capita energy use and decreasing emissions in 9 out of 25 years between 2000 and 2024, the highest among all countries.
 During the COVID period, 7 out of 10 countries achieved the goal for 1 year of the 3 years.
 On average, 3 countries per year met sustainability goals from 2000 to 2024.

--**Carbon Emissions** — From 2000 to 2024, Russia contributed the lowest share of total emissions at 9.5%, while the USA contributed the highest at 10.42%.
+***Carbon Emissions** — From 2000 to 2024, Russia contributed the lowest share of total emissions at 9.5%, while the USA contributed the highest at 10.42%.
 During the COVID lockdown, Japan had the lowest contribution at 7.15% and the USA the highest at 11.78%.
 The average annual carbon emissions were 101,445.92 million tons from 2000 to 2024, compared to 106,052.46 million tons during the lockdown, reflecting a 4.5% increase in carbon emission during COVID.

 ## Conclusion